Darep/golang-react-app-single-binary/README.md

 # Single binary React app using Golang

-This is an example/demo of a vite/React app served in a single binary using Golang.
-You can change the vite app in [frontend/](./frontend) to Next.js or anything that builds into static files quite easily.
+This is an example/demo of a Vite + React app served in a single binary using Golang.
+The Vite app is in [frontend/](./frontend) directory.
+You can change it to Next.js or anything **that builds into static files** and use the Golang code provide an API & serve the static files.

-## Getting Started
+## Development

 Run the local dev env with: